All Products

 • 6_rec_sln_demo_user_table_preprocess_all_feature_v2

-• Click the component 3_rec_sln_demo_user_table_preprocess_v2.
-On the Parameters Setting tab, change the line 38 of the SQL Script parameter from WHERE ds = '${pai.system.cycledate}' to WHERE ds = '${pai.system.cycledate}' and user_id %10=1.
+• Click the 3_rec_sln_demo_user_table_preprocess_v2 node.
+In the Parameter Settings tab on the right, change line 38 of the SQL Script parameter from WHERE ds = '${pai.system.cycledate}' to WHERE ds = '${pai.system.cycledate}' and user_id %10=1.

 • Item feature table: rec_sln_demo_item_table_preprocess_all_feature_v2

-• Behavior log wide table: rec_sln_demo_behavior_table_preprocess_v2
+• Wide behavior log table: rec_sln_demo_behavior_table_preprocess_v2

 • User feature table: rec_sln_demo_user_table_preprocess_all_feature_v2